basmalamohamed2/basmalamohamed2/README.md

 # Hi there! 👋 - About Me

 I'm a passionate Computer Science student diving deep into mobile app development with **Flutter** and **Dart**! 💙 I also enjoy working with **Java** to build robust solutions.
 I thrive on turning creative ideas into functional apps, blending technology with imagination to create impactful projects.
-I love collaborating with teams on real-world applications, which has helped me strengthen my teamwork and communication skills.

 🌱 I’m on an exciting learning journey, exploring new tools and techniques through hands-on experience.
 My goal is to craft apps that are not only functional but also inspire joy and creativity.